GenericMappingTools/gmt/doc/rst/source/grdblend.rst

 .. _-G:

 **-G**\ *outgrid*
     *outgrid* is the name of the binary output grid file.
-(See GRID FILE FORMATS below).
+(See :ref:`Grid File Formats <grd_inout_full>`).
 Only netCDF and native binary grid formats are can be written directly.
 Other output format choices will be handled by reformatting the output once blending is complete.

 .. _-I: